 - Lesson Tutor offers an ASL training program in three series that consist of 12 lessons each.
 Along with an explanation article, each lesson also presents visual diagrams on proper ASL form.
 Worksheets are provided to demonstrate proper signing.
 Students can utilize Lesson Tutor's ASL dictionary to translate additional signs.

 - ExpertVillage, available on YouTube, is separated into 15 parts, and all training is offered through videos that are 2-3 minutes long.
 These videos teach students to emphasize sign images, body language and facial expression while signing.

 Free ASL Online Dictionaries

 - ASL Browser has fingerspelling images for letters and short videos for words.
 Each video is supplemented by a written description explaining why certain signs are made.

 - ASL Dictionary sorts common words alphabetically using videos to demonstrate signing.
 Each word is also offered with definitions, synonyms and related notes.
 Students can search English-to-ASL, ASL-to-English and ASL medical terms.

 - ASL Dictionary provides alphabetical categorization and visual aides to translate common words.
 After students become familiar with words covered in this dictionary, they can demonstrate their knowledge by deciphering fingerspelling videos found on the website.

-- Sign Language Dictionary allows students to choose to browse signing categories according to letter, fingerspelling, numbers, colors, baby signs, animals and geography.
+- Sign Language Dictionary allows students to choose to browse signing categories by letter, fingerspelling, numbers, colors, baby signs, animals and geography.
 Short videos demonstrate signs to help students learn proper hand and finger movements.
-For a fee, Signing Savvy also offers additional services, such as printable flash cards and mobile apps.
+For a fee, Signing Savvy also offers additional services, such as printable flashcards and mobile apps.